Andrettin/Wyrmsun/readme.txt

 - Decreased Gnomish Duelist HP from 65 to 60.
 - Siege engines are now more cautious about attacking a target if that will hurt a friendly unit.
 - Fixed crash which could happen if a unit was already dead when the raft under it was destroyed.
+- Added portrait for the Suebi Krieger (by Leo).

 -----------------------------------------------------------------------
 - 1.9.8